top of page

 Tommy Dempsey

 Tommy Dempsey is a multi-instrumentalist including drums guitar and piano.
-Tommy studied voice under renown vocal therapist Mark Baxter.
+Tommy studied voice under renowned vocal therapist Mark Baxter.
 Tommy has taught music class as a part of Baby Wiggle (Boston Center for the Arts), as well as at the Boston Children's Museum.
-Tommy has performed at festivals and libraries throughout the North East, singing, playing percussion and guitar as a member of the children's music group -Sara Wheeler's "Little Groove" band.
+Tommy has performed at festivals and libraries throughout the North East, singing, playing percussion and playing guitar as a member of the children's music group, Sara Wheeler's "Little Groove" band.

 His energetic classes use a lot of percussion and call and response rhythm training using the voice and hands.
 Tommy believes that through music, children can learn both about structure, as well as freedom and individuality in a fun learning environment.